About

 Carisa Nietsche is an Associate Fellow for the Transatlantic Security Program at CNAS.
 She specialises in Europe-China relations, transatlantic technology policy, and threats to democracy in Europe.
 In July 2021, Nietsche was named the 2021 recipient of the 1LT Andrew J. Bacevich Jr., USA Award.
 Nietsche previously worked with the Brookings Institution’s communications team and the Wilson Center’s Global Women’s Leadership Initiative.
 Her writing has appeared in publications such as Politico Europe, Foreign Policy, Journal of Democracy, The Diplomat, and The Hill, among others.

-Lecturer on world affairs and Russian history, former deputy assistant secretary of defence for European and NATO policy at the United States Department of Defense and Trustee of Friends of Europe
+Former deputy assistant Secretary of Defence for European and NATO policy at the United States Department of Defense, Trustee of Friends of Europe and lecturer on world affairs and Russian history

-Colonel Michael Ryan previously served as the deputy assistant secretary of defence for European and NATO policy at the Pentagon, following a distinguished career in the US Air Force and Senior Executive Service.
+Michael Ryan previously served as the deputy assistant secretary of defence for European and NATO policy at the Pentagon, following a distinguished career in the US Air Force and Senior Executive Service.
 His extensive background in world affairs includes previous service at the United States Mission to the European Union, European Command Headquarters (USEUCOM) and Office of the Secretary of Defense, as well as NATO headquarters.
 A former fellow specialising in national defence at the US Congress, he has also lectured extensively throughout Europe and the US.
-Ryan began his career as a fighter pilot flying an A-10 in Europe during the Cold War.
+Ryan began his career as a fighter pilot, flying an A-10 in Europe during the Cold War.

 Senior Fellow for Peace, Security and Defence at Friends of Europe, and former Deputy Assistant Secretary General for Emerging Security Challenges at the North Atlantic Treaty Organization (NATO)